KartoffelChipss/LifeStealZ/README.md

 # Only disable this option if you want to add custom commands on elimination and don't want the player to get banned
 disablePlayerBanOnElimination: false
-# The amount of hp a player should have after getting eliminated
+# If the killer should gain a heart on elimination
-respawnHP: 10
+heartRewardOnElimination: true

 # Execute custom commands on events:
 # You can use &player& to insert the player name